 (iv) Thresholds.

-(A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero.
+(A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero; provided that if the Credit Rating of a party falls below BBB- by S&P or Baa3 by Moody’s, then the Independent Amount with respect to such party shall be $5,000,000 for so long as its Credit Rating remains below such levels.

 (B) “Threshold” means, with respect to a party (a) the amount set forth opposite the lowest Credit Rating for the party (or in the case of Party A, Enron Corp.) on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the entity referred to in clause (a) above does not have a Credit Rating from either S&P or Moody's, or (ii) an Event of Default or Potential Event of Default with respect to such party has occurred and is continuing: